OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 When the Kickstart_ installation starts up, the file given by inst.ks_ must select, format and partition the system boot disk.
 However, you do not want to install the Linux OS on a large disk device which might be used only for data storage!
-Another problem is that NVME_ and SATA_ devices have different device names in the Linux kernel, for example:
+Another problem is that NVME_ and SATA_ devices have different device names in the Linux_kernel_, for example:

 * SATA_: /dev/sda
 * NVME_: /dev/nvme0n1